trueos/pcbsd/src-qt5/docs/support.rst

 reporting problems you encounter while using PC-BSD®.

 If you have a spare system or virtual machine, you can also download and try out the latest release candidate snapshots.
 These versions are still in testing and have not been officially released yet.
-Having as many people as possible using PC-BSD® on many different hardware configurations assists the project in finding and fixing bugs.
+Having as many people as possible using PC-BSD® on many different hardware configurations assists the Project in finding and fixing bugs.
 This makes using PC-BSD® better for everyone.
-Subscribing to the `PC-BSD® blog <http://blog.pcbsd.org/>`_ is a good way to keep up-to-date on the availability of testing snapshots and any major bugs that are found within a snapshot.
+Subscribing to the `PC-BSD® blog <http://blog.pcbsd.org/>`_ is a good way to keep up-to-date on the availability of testing snapshots and any major bugs that affect users.

 If becoming a tester interests you, subscribe to the `testing mailing list <http://lists.pcbsd.org/mailman/listinfo/testing>`_.
 As new testing versions become available they will be announced on this list.
 You will also be able to see what problems other testers are finding and can check to see if the problem exists